 Can I Receive Compensation for an Injury in Atlanta?

 Economic damages encompass the monetary costs and losses you experienced as a direct result of your injuries.
-Calculating economic damages may be complicated if you have numerous bills and expenses, and our personal injury lawyers can help you accurately tally everything up.
+Calculating economic damages may be complicated if you have numerous bills and expenses.

 Medical bills are often a large factor in economic damages calculations.
 Bills for trips to the emergency room, surgery, physical therapy, medication, and follow-up visits with your primary care doctor all constitute economic damages.
 If you need long-term care, we can estimate reasonably anticipated future medical costs and add them to our calculations.